-On the other hand, one might conjecture that the voluntary standards a fund manager agrees to by taking on the UCITS structure are more easily to adhere to in countries with stronger legal standards.
-This "legal complements hypothesis" implies that the marginal costs to fund managers for establishing and distributing a UCITS fund in a country with strong anti-director rights (for equity funds) or strong creditor rights (for bond funds) is lower.
-The legal complements hypothesis is related to the institutional approach (North, 1990; Aoki, 2001), which posits that institutions need to be complementary to reach their full potential.
-Institutions broadly defined includes regulation (Aoki, 2001), and a same set of rules can have different outcome depending on the existence or the absence of complementary institutions.
+On the other hand, one can conjecture that the voluntary standards a fund manager agrees to by taking on the UCITS structure are more easily adhered to in countries with stronger legal standards.
+This "legal complement" hypothesis implies that the marginal costs to fund managers are lower for establishing and distributing a UCITS fund in a country with strong anti-director rights (for equity funds) or strong creditor rights (for bond funds).
+The legal complement hypothesis is related to the institutional approach (North, 1990; Aoki, 2001), which posits that institutions need to be complementary to reach their full potential.
+Broadly defined, institutions includes regulations (Aoki, 2001), and a same set of rules can have different outcomes, depending on the existence or absence of complementary institutions.

 There are two possible explanations for legal complements.
-First, fund managers operating in countries with weak legal standards lose a greater proportion of insider benefits of not adopting stringent provisions of UCITS.
-Conversely, fund managers lose less insider benefits in adopting the UCITS structure in a country with more stringent regulations, since many of the constraints attached to UCITS structure may be already included in the securities regulation of these countries.
-At times national regulations may even be more stringent than under UCITS so that the costs of UCITS adoption are close to zero.
-Second, UCITS is more easily enforced in countries with better laws.
-That is, UCITS funds are tailored to maximize the retail investor's protection, but this framework needs to be related to real means to implement this protection.
-This issue of how to sue fraudulent fund managers or custodians is critical.
-Therefore the legal system of the domicile as well as the legal system of the country where the fund is distributed does matter.
+First, fund managers operating in countries with weak legal standards lose a greater proportion of insider benefits by not adopting the stringent provisions of the UCITS.
+Conversely, fund managers lose fewer insider benefits by adopting the UCITS structure in countries with more stringent regulations, since many of the constraints attached to the UCITS structure may already be included in these countries' securities regulations.
+At times national regulations may be even more stringent than those under UCITS, so that the costs of UCITS adoption are close to zero.
+Second, UCITS regulations are more easily enforced in countries with better laws.
+That is, UCITS funds are tailored to maximize retail investor protection, but this framework needs to be related to real means to implement this protection.
+The issue of how to sue fraudulent fund managers or custodians is critical.
+Therefore the legal system of the country of domicile as well as that of the country where the fund is distributed matter.

-&lt;sup>9 Relatedly, for example, Renders and Gaeremynck (2007) find evidence that insiders with more to lose were less likely to be early adopters of the 2007 IFRS standards.
+9 Relatedly, for example, Renders and Gaeremynck (2007) find evidence that insiders with more to lose were less likely to be early adopters of the 2007 IFRS standards.

-For equity funds, there is a close link with provisions in UCITS and antidirector rights.
-Antidirector rights (La Porta et al., 1998; Spamann, 2009) focus on the ability of the voting mechanism against interference by corporate insiders.
-As explained above, a UCITS fund may not acquire any shares carrying voting rights which would have an effect on the independence of the issuer.
-Under the legal substitutes hypothesis, investors into UCITS funds are afforded greater protection, and hence UCITS is more likely to be adopted in weaker regimes because it makes up for the weaker legal regime in which the fund operates.
-Under the alternative, the legal complements hypothesis, a strong antidirector rights regime already favors minority shareholders and protects UCITS fund investments which are required to be minority investments.
-Moreover, under the legal complements hypothesis, UCITS limits the scope of insider opportunistic behavior of the fund manager in the management of the fund in a country with weak anti-director rights, and the costs of adopting the UCITS structure are higher in countries with weak legal regimes as fund managers give up relatively more insider benefits.
+For equity funds, there is a close link between UCITS provisions and anti-director rights.
+Anti-director rights (La Porta et al., 1998; Spamann, 2010) focus on the ability of the voting mechanism to guard against interference by corporate insiders.
+As explained above, a UCITS fund may not acquire any shares carrying voting rights that would have an effect on a user's independence.
+Under the legal substitute hypothesis, investors in UCITS funds are afforded greater protection, and hence a UCITS is more likely to be adopted in countries with a weaker legal regime because it makes up for the weaker legal regime in which the fund operates.
+Under the alternative, the legal complement hypothesis, a strong anti-director rights regime already favors minority shareholders and protects UCITS fund investments that are required to be minority investments.
+Moreover, under the legal complement hypothesis, the UCITS limit the scope of insider opportunistic behaviors of fund managers in countries with weak anti-director rights, and the costs of adopting the UCITS structure are higher in countries with weak legal regimes, since fund managers give up relatively more insider benefits.